jsonslim/jsonslim/README.md

 🔭 I’m currently working on "Nabor tech".
 The open source tools for musicians and digital artists.

-🌱 I’m currently learning React, ESP32, Docker, Postgres, Milva, 8n8, German
+🌱 I’m currently learning - React, ESP32, KiKad, Docker, Postgres, N8N, German

 👯 I’m looking to collaborate on projects using ESP32 and/or JavaScript